-Staff and parents can expect these actions will take place:
+When a child engages in an aggressive act, staff and parents can expect these actions will take place:

-- A staff person will temporarily remove the child who has engaged in the aggressive act immediately from the environment to help the child regain a sense of calm so that staff member can speak with the child about the incident. - A staff person will speak to the child who has been threatened or harmed immediately to ensure that the child has an opportunity to talk about the incident and to help the child regain a sense of safety. - Parents of the children involved in the incident will be contacted.

-All responses to prekindergarten through grade 2 children's inappropriate behavior will be delivered in an age-appropriate manner and aligned with the levels below.
+- A staff person will temporarily remove the child who has engaged in the aggressive act immediately from the environment to help the child regain a sense of calm so that staff member can speak with the child about the incident. - When available, TCIS trained staff members will be called to support the child who engaged in the aggressive act.
+If it is determined that there is an imminent risk of harm, the other students in the classroom may be removed for their safety.
+The trained staff members will utilize TCIS strategies to help the child regain a sense of calm and engage in a supportive and restorative conversation about the incident. - A staff person will speak to the child who has been threatened or harmed immediately to ensure that the child has an opportunity to talk about the incident, validate their feelings, and to help the child regain a sense of safety. - Parents of children involved in the incident will be contacted. - All responses to prekindergarten through grade 2 children's inappropriate behavior will be delivered in an age-appropriate manner and aligned with the levels below.

-A. Interventions/Consequences
+Interventions/Consequences